 Lately, I've been going to community council meetings in Ventura.
 I go to network with folks for my real estate business.
 The benefit I received by going was acquiring first hand knowledge of the effect of truck traffic on the Ventura Freeway and Simi Freeway caused by the widening of the port at Port Hueneme, the need for an additional transportation tax in Ventura County, and how several people are joined as a community at Bell Arts Factory shaping the future of areas around the Avenue.
-All of the citizens that were present at these meetings were caring individuals that volunteer their time to make improvements in their section of the world.
+All of the citizens that were present were caring individuals that volunteer their time to make improvements in their section of the world.

 Have you ever thought you had a point to make, but, weren't too enthusiastic about going to City Council to express yourself.
 Do you want first hand information from city, state and county officials about events that are going to affect your neighborhood and be heard when you input your concerns?
 I'm encouraging you to consider getting together with your neighbors to create Neighborhood Councils.
 Contact me if you need more information and I would be glad to direct you to the right group for information on how to organize.